✥ ✥ ✥

 There is no one way to structure a team or work that is correct for all situations and all work.

-For any multi-person work you have to organize tasks and people to work together in a coherent, coordinated manner.
+For any multi-person work you must organize tasks and people to work together in a coherent, coordinated manner.
 Otherwise, you risk falling into chaos.
 But this organization can be complex.

 People can be comfortable when someone else leads and tells them what to do.
 This direction and control has some consequences.
 Motivation and workplace factors such as turnover intention and job satisfaction can suffer when people are working for controlling managers.
-Moreover, the people doing the work are the ones who understand how to do their jobs the best, and when their work is controlled by someone else, valuable information about how they do their job is lost.
-For example, a factory worker may improve the efficiency or safety of some task at their own initiative, and this improvement might never be implemented if it should come only from a manager who is not enough in touch with the situation to appreciate the need for a solution, let alone the solution itself.
+Moreover, the people doing the work are the ones who understand how to do their jobs the best, and when someone else controls their work, they miss valuable opportunities for efficiency, effectiveness, and for quality results.
+For example, a factory worker may improve the efficiency or safety of one of their tasks at their own initiative.
+This improvement might never come to be were we to wait for it to come from a manager who is too out of touch with the situation to appreciate the need for a solution, let alone to be able to conceive the solution.

-Development Team members have specialized skills, and it is beneficial to take advantage of their differences to work efficiently.
-But if everyone only works within their own expertise some work may not get completed and the team might not finish anything at all.
+Development Team members often have specialized skills, and it is beneficial to take advantage of their differences to work efficiently.
+But if everyone only works only within their own expertise, they may delay work that they would otherwise complete if they were to spread the work more evenly.

 The Development Team controls all aspects of its day-to-day work.
 For example, they run the Daily Scrum meetings, and decide who works on what.
 They decide the order of work, and decide how to organize Swarming.
 The team decides how to take advantage of Developers’ special skills and areas of expertise.
 It may include deciding who pairs with whom, and so forth.